alexantao/aquaeye/README.md

 |:-------------:|:--------------:|:--------------:|
 | <img src="https://github.com/alexantao/aquaeye/blob/main/images/sonic1.jpeg?raw=true" width="150"> | <img src="https://github.com/alexantao/aquaeye/blob/main/images/RCWL-1670.jpg?raw=true" width="150"> | <img src="https://github.com/alexantao/aquaeye/blob/main/images/sonic2.jpeg?raw=true" width="150"> |
 | The most simple of then, the board is attached with the sensors and gives a good precision.
 Measures distances for at most 2 meters and minimal of about 2cm.
 The problem with it is that it is not waterproof, and on of then got rusty in little time. | Identical from the HR-SR04, but it claims to be water proof.
 Only the sensor itself, of course.
 The board is not.  | This one is quite different, the sensor is water proof and the board is split from it.
 It's the same as those used in cars bumpers as parking sensor.
 The advantage is clearly the water proof design, but the board will take some extra space on the box. |

+**Atention:**: Verify the sensor return unit you have.
+HC-SR04 return distance in centimeters, JSN-SR04T returns in meters.
+You must adjust the code to reflect yours

   * Flux sensor: This is to monitor the water flux the canister is sending to the aquarium.
 For several times I noticed a low flow, due to obstruction of even a impeller fault.
 With this sensor I can even predict when I need to clean the canister, because the flow gets slower.
 There's a lot of flow sensors on the market, some with a open/close valve e others with temperature sensor included.